 EU Commission: 'untenable' situation in Greek refugee camps

-A Syrian refugee woman hangs her laundry in front of her shelter at the refugee camp of Ritsona about 86 kilometers north of Athens, Monday, Jan.
+Over 62,000 refugees and migrants are stranded in Greece... .
+A Syrian refugee woman hangs a wet blanket to dry outside her shelter at the refugee camp of Ritsona about 86 kilometers north of Athens, Monday, Jan.
 9, 2017.
-Over 62,000 refugees and migrants are stranded in Greece after a series of Balkan border closures and an European Union deal with Turkey to stop migrant flows.

 Add your comments below